AusTrakka/austrakka-docs/docs/CLI/CLI-metadata-upload.md

 austrakka fieldtype list
 ```

-If you have been provided with an Excel proforma template, the expected fields and their allowed
+If you have an Excel proforma template, the expected fields and their allowed
 values should also be listed in the extra tabs of the spreadsheet template.

 Metadata can be uploaded against a chosen proforma specification by running
 ```
-austrakka metadata add -p <proforma-abbreviation> -o <org-abbreviation> -sp <project-abbreviation> <metadata-file>
+austrakka metadata add -p <proforma-abbreviation> -oo <org-abbreviation> -sp <project-abbreviation> <metadata-file>
 ```
 where

-- `org-abbreviation` is the abbreviation of the organisation that will own all samples created by running the command.
+- `org-abbreviation` is the abbreviation of the owning organisation that will own all samples created by running the command.
 - `project-abbreviation` is an abbreviation of a project which the sample will be shared to.
-Zero or more can be specified.
+ This option can be added multiple times to share with multiple projects.
 - `metadata-file` is a CSV or Excel (XLSX) file.
 Note that when uploading an Excel file, only
 the first worksheet will be read; the other sheets are assumed to be human-readable explanatory information
 such as the data dictionary or type dictionary, and will be ignored.